redis/redis/deps/README.md

 Updated source can be found here: https://github.com/HdrHistogram/HdrHistogram_c We use a customized version 0.11.5
-1. Compare all changes in under /hdr_histogram directory to version 0.11.5
+1. Compare all changes under /hdr_histogram directory to version 0.11.5
 2. Copy updated files from newer version onto files in /hdr_histogram.
 3. Apply the changes from 1 above to the updated files.